bdunu24/Project-1-Web-Stack-Implementation-LAMP-Stack/README.md

     $ sudo rm /var/www/projectlamp/index.php

 That's it!
-You've successfully completed the implementaion of your first LAMP stack.
+We've successfully completed the implementaion of the LAMP stack.
 Great job!